First in, first out (FIFO) is one of the most practical inventory methods for businesses managing stock across multiple locations.

 It’s also a great fit for seasonal or high-turnover products.
 FIFO makes sure older inventory sells first, cutting down on markdowns or unsellable stock.
 Apparel retailers, for example, can use it to rotate through collections and avoid holding onto outdated styles.
 During inflation, FIFO can help on the financial side too.
 It ties sold goods to older, lower costs—boosting profitability on paper.

 The right method depends on what matters most to your business.
 Think about how quickly your items need to sell, how compliance impacts your operations, and how taxes or profit margins play into your financial goals.
-Aligning your inventory method with your priorities keeps your business running smoothly while supporting long-term growth.
+Also weigh the previously mentioned FIFO advantages and disadvantages.
+When you align your inventory method with your priorities, you can keep your business running smoothly while supporting its long-term growth.

 Bottom Line